PfeiferLab/host_range_prediction/README.md

 # Confirmatory Tools
 ### WIsH
-Null directory is created from a diverse range of Alteromonas, Cellulophage, Cyanophage, Lactobacillus, Mycobacterium, Oenococcus, Pelagibacter, Prochlorococcus, Rhizobium, Synechococcus, and Thermus phage genomes that are known not to infect the bacterial model <br />
+Null directory is created from a diverse range of Alteromonas, Cellulophage, Cyanophage, Lactobacillus, Mycobacterium, Oenococcus, Pelagibacter, Prochlorococcus, Rhizobium, Synechococcus, and Thermus phage genomes that are known not to infect the bacterial model listed in null.txt <br />
 #create host model directory <br />
 WIsH/WIsH -c build -g phage_hosts_genomes/ -m modelDir  <br />
 #Run predict on null to get llikelihood.matrix in outputNullModelResultDir to feed into computeNullParameters.R  <br />